kevin-riveros/react-ui-gen/README.md

 | Open source               | 📖 **MIT**      | ❌ No                | Partial                 | ❌ No                   |
 | Private registry support  | 🔒 **Yes**      | ❌ No                | ❌ No                      | ❌ No                   |

-> **The big idea:** the design system is a plug-in, not a hardcode.
-Point `src/config/uigen.config.ts` at Material UI, HeroUI, a private `@your-scope/ds-core`, or your monorepo workspace — no engine changes, no rebuild of the app.
+The design system is a plug-in, not a hardcode.
+Point `src/config/uigen.config.ts` at Material UI, HeroUI, a private `@your-scope/ds-core`, or a monorepo workspace — no engine changes, no rebuild.

 ---